Identifiers

 Re-process the data.

-As a result, you will have 2 golden records because you have changed the origin code of the golden record that had lowercase values.
+As a result, you will have 2 golden records because you have changed the primary identifier of the golden record that had lowercase values.

 When you process the records for the first time in step 3, you send 2 different codes: